handbook

 - or any combination of quarters they receive All A’s

-3rd – 6th grader students receive their honor roll certificates at the end of the school year for which honors are awarded.
+3rd – 6th grade students receive their honor roll certificates at the end of the school year for which honors are awarded.

-7th – 11th Grade Students: Honor Roll is based on grades at the end of first and second semester last school year.
+7th – 12th Grade Students: Honor Roll is based on grades at the end of first and second semester.

-A/B Honor Roll for students who earned a 3.0 or above in every subject, each semester.
-That is a grade of 83 or above with at least one grade of 90 or above.
+A/B Honor Roll for students who earned a 3.0 GPA or above in every subject, each semester.

-A Honor Roll for students who earned a 90 or above in every subject, each semester.
+A Honor Roll for students who earned a 3.67 GPA or above in every subject, each semester.

-4.0 Honor Roll – students who earned a 93 or above in every subject, each semester.
+4.0 Honor Roll for students who earned a 4.0 GPA or above in every subject, each semester.

 7th – 11th grade students will receive their honor roll certificates in August of the following school year during a chapel period.